gilburns/IntuneMac/Configuration/README.md

 The [Settings Catalog](https://github.com/gilburns/IntuneMac/blob/main/Configuration/README-Settings%20Catalog.md) files are easily exportable and importable from Intune in any browser.
 No fancy connection to the Graph API like most of the other configurations is required.

+If you are migrating from another MDM platform, a quick and dirty migration option would be to simply export all the mobileconfig files from the current MDM and import them as is directly into Intune.

+The [Custom](https://github.com/gilburns/IntuneMac/blob/main/Configuration/README-Custom.md) files are standard Apple mobileconfig files.

 Manage your Mac configuration profiles in Intune here: